chaos-genius/chaosgenius-docs/docs/Public_Datasets_Catalog/ecomm.md

 id: 'ecomm'
 ---

-# E-Commerce Transactions
+# E-Commerce Transaction

-E-Commerce Transactions is based on a [UCI ML repository dataset](https://archive.ics.uci.edu/ml/datasets/online+retail).
+E-Commerce Transaction is based on a [UCI ML repository dataset](https://archive.ics.uci.edu/ml/datasets/online+retail).
 This is a transnational data set which contains all the transactions occurring for a UK-based and registered non-store online retail.
 We extrapolated this data to 2021 to provide live testing for analytics.

 ## Accessing the data